Diversify your company by NOT hiring diverse employees

 The diversity appendage and corporation thus have parallel business models, where each type of enterprise profits from diversity.
 As old-world corporations see profits and benefits from diversity appendages, friction from accommodating more diversity internally decreases drastically.
 Anti-diversity structures within corporations are revealed.

-Meanwhile, female and minority workers immediate enjoy a work environment that suits them from the outset.
+Meanwhile, female employees and workers from underrepresented groups immediate enjoy a work environment that suits them from the outset.
 With an A/B comparison of what parent workers can accomplish with childcare and the recruiting value of such childcare, for example, it becomes easier to convince a board that the significant expense of childcare is warranted.
 Eventually, a new population of evolved technology companies can emerge to serve both workers and customers of all races and genders equally well.

 On a final note